bryanoliveira/sliding-puzzles-gym/README.md

 ## Introduction

 ![Sliding Puzzle Diagram](docs/diagram.png)
+> <b>Overview of the Sliding Puzzles Gym (SPGym).</b> The framework extends the 15-tile puzzle by incorporating image-based tiles, allowing scalable representation complexity while maintaining fixed environment dynamics.

-The Sliding Puzzles Gym is a customizable Gymnasium-compatible environment designed for training and evaluating reinforcement learning algorithms on sliding puzzle tasks.
+The Sliding Puzzles Gym (SPGym) is a customizable Gymnasium-compatible environment designed for training and evaluating reinforcement learning algorithms on sliding puzzle tasks.
 This environment, as described in our recent paper [Sliding Puzzles Gym: A Scalable Benchmark for State Representation in Visual Reinforcement Learning](), serves as a benchmark for assessing the representation learning capabilities of various RL algorithms.
+The code for reproducing the paper results can be found [here](https://github.com/bryanoliveira/spgym-experiments).

-Our research demonstrates how sliding puzzles can be used to evaluate an RL agent's ability to learn and utilize spatial relationships and abstract problem-solving skills.
+Our research demonstrates how sliding puzzles can be used to evaluate an RL agent's ability to learn and utilize spatial relationships and compositional visual representations.
 The environment supports various puzzle sizes, image-based puzzles, and different rendering modes, allowing for a comprehensive analysis of algorithm performance across different complexity levels and input modalities.
+Crucially, the visual complexity of the task can be controlled via the `image_pool_size` parameter, which defines how many different images the agent will see during training.

 By using this environment, researchers can:
 1. Compare the effectiveness of different RL algorithms in learning useful state representations